 ***NOTE: I CAN ALSO DO LESSONS VIA SKYPE***

 Accounting served as the base of my overall education and an entry point to everything I needed to do.
-I took it all the way through the CPA exam, and excelled in related work venues, getting opportunities in most of areas you've heard about--government, public accounting, private business, and non-profits.
+I took courses all the way through the CPA exam, and excelled in related work venues, getting opportunities in most of the areas you've heard about--government, public accounting, private business, and non-profits.
 How accounting is taught hasn't changed much, the good and the bad of it.
 I know every rough spot along the way, and I provide guidance and encouragement for my students, some of whom are current professionals who missed a thing or two in school.
-My specialties right now are: first year and intermediate accounting, taxation, and aspects of the CPA test.
+My specialties right now are: first year and intermediate financial accounting, taxation, and aspects of the CPA test.
 I also help with related issues, including, but not limited to: career counseling and spreadsheets.

 ACT English is not the proverbial box of chocolates.
 If you prepare for it properly, you pretty much know what you're going to get.
 It's the set of skills required for revising and editing written material.
 Success will entail employment of standard grammar and a comfortable knowledge of the ACT's approach to crafting questions.
 If you take the optional writing test, it's about hitting the marks the preparers expect of a student.
 I have earned a portion of my living as a professional writer and editor for over 25 years, and have provided my students with over 100 hours of ACT English test tutoring.
 The best prescription is preparation and the confidence that comes from going about it the right way.